HALF MARATHON TIPS

 When finishing a training session, just do 4-6 100m sprints/strides.
-This helps when racing shorter distances because when your legs are tired and there is someone at the side of them, you should be able to outlive them as you’ve been practising on tired legs.
+This helps when racing shorter distances because when your legs are tired and there is someone neck a neck with you, you should be able to out sprint them as you’ve been practising on tired legs.

-Recovery runs; ensure you include them in your training plan and these really should be run at a very easy pace to ensure you have the energy required for the speed sessions.
+Ensure you include recovery runs in your training plan and these really should be run at a very easy pace to ensure you have the energy required for the speed sessions.
 If you don’t, you’re in danger of running all your runs at the same pace.
 There’s a very good saying: “if you always do what you’ve done before, you’ll always achieve what you’ve achieved before”.

 Vicky Cooper, HM pb: 1.31.09

 Get used to running at your predicted HM pace.
 Incorporate HM paced efforts into your regular sessions.
 1 in every 3 or 4 long runs you could put in 5 miles at HM pace.